 - Amount of Space: Explain the use of space.
 Have a plan for space demands with the expected growth.

 - Type of Building: Justify your decision to rent vs. buy, and a class of facility.

 - Zoning: Make certain the anticipated activity meets the applicable zoning requirements.
 If not, explain a plan to request a variance or petition the municipality for re-zoning.

 - Power and other utilities: What will be your specific power needs.
 Have estimates for the cost of power and the resources/regulatory approvals necessary to obtain such funding.
 A strong plan will discuss preliminary data and on-going discussions with the available utility providers.

-- Access: What type of access do you need to your location?
+- Access: What type of access do you need for your location?
 Detail how customers, employees, logistics personnel, etc., will access your business.
 Ex.
 Do you need easy walk‐in access?
 Is it convenient for customers and suppliers?

 - Construction: Will you build or rent a building?
 You should explain the benefits of one over the other.
 This justification should include a cost/benefit analysis of each option.